groundy

 The most strategically significant product moves in Sierra’s recent history are not the Fortune 50 logos.
 They are the meta-agents.

 Ghostwriter4, launched in March 2026, builds agents from specification, reducing the deployment friction that has historically made enterprise CX platform rollouts 12-to-18-month projects.
 Explorer4, launched in April 2026, optimizes deployed agents.
 If Ghostwriter addresses cold-start, Explorer addresses drift: agents that performed well at launch but degrade as product and policy change around them.
+Whether software can reliably build and tune other agents is still an open research question; a recent benchmark on agents that build other agents found they mostly cannot yet, which makes the Ghostwriter-to-Explorer loop a claim to watch rather than take at face value.

 Why Incumbents Should Worry